 Filippo who’s just opened his salon in St George

 With an interest in computing from a young age and an interest in grooming products I’d by chance cut the hair of a fragrance rep at my Stoke Bishop shop.
 He’d put me in the right direction and by 1995 I was retailing hair and beauty products online.
 It was a simply static page but it was getting me orders.
 From the beginning, the orders grew by the amount I was adding to the site and eventually peaked in 2004 when I was one of the first to retail GHDs online.
-I have since grown the site by adding mirror sites retailing just one brand and now have a large Amazon and eBay shop.
+I have since split the online business away from the barbering business and grown the site by adding mirror sites retailing just one brand and now have a large Amazon and eBay shop.

 Always trying and doing my best has its disadvantages….queuing.
 I loathe queuing, whether it’s in the Post Office, at the bar or in the supermarket.
 My first attempt to help customers not queue was by putting a webcam in my shop which would update every two mins.
 It worked in a way, if you could get to the shop in minutes but having to travel, most customers would find that half a dozen people had walked in.
 So we were going in the right direction but the problem was not solved.

 In 2002, I had one of those Saturdays, the faster I worked, the more customers were coming in, no lunch, no breaks, not even a toilet break…was this healthy for me?
 At one point I counted seventeen customers queued and when it all kicked off between three customers about who was next in the queue, I knew something had to be done about it.
-So I asked everyone for three months what they thought of a booking system.
+So I asked everyone what they thought of a booking system.
 Everyone was positive but as they say, you can’t please everyone, some people didn’t want to book “that’s what women do” but they didn’t want to queue.
-So with 90% of my customers’ positive feedback about the change I went ahead.
+So with the positive feedback about the change I went ahead.
 If it didn’t work we could always go back.
-But it work, week days were fuller and Saturdays were calmer.
+But it work, weekdays were fuller and Saturdays were calmer.
 I wish I’d done it from the beginning, all those customers I had lost because of the long queues.

 My challenge today is to find a good enough trustworthy barber who could help me increase my shop throughput.
 If that never happens I always have my two boys who could take over.